 What is DAP?

-Under DAP terms, the seller must bear the expenses for all carriage and any terminal expenses up to the agreed destination point.
-The buyer is responsible for unloading cost at final destination.
+Under DAP terms, the seller must bear all expenses for carriage and any terminal expenses, up to the agreed destination point.
+The buyer, however, is responsible for unloading costs at the final destination.

 What are some problems one may face under DAP?

 DAP guidelines are some of the clearest, when it comes to trade agreements, however, there are still some situations that result in disputes.
 Like when the carrier of the goods incurs demurrage charges, which are enforced as a result of failure to unload in time, which in turn, is the result of the proper clearance from one of the parties.